spacedock-zero/SAMMI_Companion-extension/README.md

 # SAMMI Companion (Extension)

 Hi!
-Welcome to the source code and docs of the SAMMI Companion extension.
-This extension is the way we make SAMMI Companion work with SAMMI.
+Welcome to the source code and docs of the _SAMMI Companion Extension_.
+This extension is the way we make _SAMMI Companion_ work with SAMMI.

+An extension for _SAMMI_ that connects to _SAMMI Companion_ to provide additional features and functionality.

+All the features are not contained directly in this extension, but rather in the _SAMMI Companion_ application, which needs to be installed and running on your computer.
+This extension connects to it and uses its features to provide additional functionality to SAMMI.

 > This project is not associated with or endorsed by [SAMMI](https://sammi.solutions/)

-# Features
+## Features
+### **TTS Engine**
-- **TTS Engine**: A text-to-speech engine that can be used to read out text sent by SAMMI to Companion with Extension Commands.
+A text-to-speech engine that can be used to read out text sent by SAMMI to Companion with Extension Commands.

+- **Commands**:
   - **Companion: TTS Request**: Adds a request to the TTS queue.
   - **Companion: TTS Queue Pause**: Stops the TTS queue from being processed.
   - **Companion: TTS Queue Resume**: Resumes the TTS queue processing.